Table of Contents

 In their classic book, Blue Ocean Strategy, W. Chan Kim and Renée Mauborgne coined the terms ’red ocean’ and ‘blue ocean’ to describe different markets.

 A blue ocean is clear and uncontested.
-When you fish in a blue ocean you can see more and have less competition.
+When you fish in a blue ocean, you can see more and you have less competition.

 Mark Cuban is a genius when it comes to finding a blue ocean.
 Who you give your sales pitch to is just as important as how you give it.
 Cuban didn’t sit with a phone book and cold call random Dallas citizens, he sat with a list of previous season ticket holders.

 Now, this is actually counterintuitive.
 Most salespeople want fresh leads.
 They think that cancelled or disgruntled customers are harder sells.
 But Cuban saw opportunity.